Serik Akhmetov: Arrest and imprisonment

 On 19 November 2014, the court of Kazybek Bi district of Karaganda, Akhmetov was accused of committing a crime under Article 176 of the Criminal Code of the Republic of Kazakhstan.
 As a result, he was placed under a house arrest.

-Akhmetov was convicted of corruption and given a ten-year prison sentence in 11 December 2015.
+Akhmetov was convicted of corruption and given a ten-year prison sentence on 11 December 2015.
 Of the 21 people involved in the case, 12 filed an appeal against the verdict, including Akhmetov himself.
 On 10 March 2016, Akhmetov's lawyer, Nikolai Lesnik, announced in court an addendum to the appeal.
 In particular, he said that Akhmetov admitted his guilt in the fact that, being the akim of the Karaganda Region and the PM of Kazakhstan, he did not watch the individuals who committed the theft of budget funds in the Karaganda Region.
 Akhmetov asked the appellate panel of the regional court to acquit him.

 In addition, shortly before the start of the consideration of the appeal, the friends and brother of Serik Akhmetov fully reimbursed the material damage to the state for all the convicts.
 During the main trial in the court of first instance, Berik Akhmetov contributed 70 million tenge to the government's reserve.
 360 million tenge was contributed by the director of Trade House StalZinc LLP.
 After the verdict, another 1 billion and 825 million tenge were paid off by Serik's friends.
 In total, the state was compensated for damage in the amount of 2.2 billion tenge.

 In this regard, the appellate board of the Court of the Karaganda Region softened the term of imprisonment.
 Instead of 10 years in prison, approved by the judge of first instance, Akhmetov was sentenced to 8 years in prison.
 On 29 March 2016, the Akhmetov was transferred to correctional facility AK 159/18 in the Karabas settlement to serve his sentence.

 He was released from prison after two years with restrictions on 21 September 2017.